SabianF/rust_wgpu_3D_vision/README.md

 - [x] Rendering a 2D surface (~~square~~ triangle)
 - [x] Rendering a voxel (cube)
 - [x] Rendering a 3D volume containing multiple voxels
-- [x] Flickering the voxels at 1 layer of voxels per frame
+- [x] Flickering the voxels at 1 plane of voxels per frame

 ### Results
 - Expectation: Rendering will cause flicker fusion and brain to perceive true 3D volume